erum-data-idt/website/content/post/collaboration_meeting_september2020.md

 We will have a virtual collaboration meeting on September 21st and 22nd.

-More details will be communicated later.
+More details can be found on the [indico page](https://indico.physik.uni-muenchen.de/event/60/)